 Fleas in cats

-Fleas are small, dark brown insects that are found year-round across the United Kingdom and are the most prevalent skin parasite found in cats.
+Fleas are small, dark brown insects that are found year-round across the United Kingdom,therefore they are found all around Glasgow and are the most prevalent skin parasite found in cats.

 Cats typically get infested with fleas through contact with other animals or from their environment.
 A house with central heating and fitted carpets creates a warm and humid condition that is perfect for fleas to flourish.
 Fleas feed on blood and then lay eggs.
 One flea can lay up to 50 eggs a day which fall off wherever your cat goes.
 The eggs hatch into larvae which live in dark recesses of your home.
 Eventually, the larvae spin a cocoon which can be present in the environment for as long as two years, waiting for the right signals to hatch into an adult flea, when the whole cycle starts again.

 Fleas are likely to make your cat uncomfortable and itchy, and you may notice they have inflamed skin or small scabs at the base of their tails or around their necks.
 Flea infestations can cause anaemia due to blood loss caused by the parasites, which can be especially dangerous in kittens.
 Fleas also don’t mind who they bite and will commonly feed on you and your family.